 By the early 1800's, the old church was starting to fall apart.
 Vandals removed shutters and doors.
 It was even used as a stable by a neighbor.
 Then the bricks were taken and only the arch of the chancel remained.
 During this time some services were held in the Vestry building.

 There seems to be no record which gives the date of when the church was erected.
 It is known that a frame church was built in the 1830's consisting of a plain Doric style with three large windows at either side and two windows and entrance at the west end.
 The inside was still simple and colonial atmosphere with box stalls.

 In 1829, the Chesapeake and Delaware Canal became operational; the town of Chesapeake City grew out of Bohemia Village.
 The first period of real prosperity for the Canal Company and the town was during the Civil War.
-Following that time, substantial homes were built in the town, and there was a tendency for the prominent families to leave the farms in the area for the city.
+Following that time, substantial homes were built in the town, and there was a tendency for the prominent families to leave the farms in the area during the winter to reside in the city.
 For these reasons, the Church of the Good Shepherd was built in Chesapeake City and dedicated on March 29, 1883.
 Good Shepherd was named the parish church in 1887.

 Augustine Parish played an active part in the community, and its rectors generally were shared with neighboring parishes.
 In the 1920's there was a surge of popularity in the community for local theatricals.
 Mr. and Mrs. James Adams of the Adams Floating Theater had retired to Chesapeake City.
 Under Mr. Adam's leadership, the Parish House was built with a stage and dressing rooms.
 It became a center for youth groups as well as the first community hall in the town.